Pedro Agustín Girón

-Pedro Agustín Girón y de Las Casas, 1st Duke of Ahumada, 4th Marquess of the Amarillas (1778–1842) was a Spanish military officer and politician.
+Pedro Agustín Girón y de las Casas, 1st Duke of Ahumada, 4th Marquis of the Amarillas (1778–1842) was a Spanish military officer and politician.

 The son of a general, he fought against the French during the French Revolutionary Wars.
 During the Napoleonic Wars he became a general officer and again fought the French.
 In later life he held military and political positions.

 Biography

+Early career

 Born into a noble family in San Sebastián in 1778, Pedro Agustín Girón's father was Jerónimo Girón-Moctezuma, 3rd Marquis de las Amarilas and his mother Isabel de las Casas y Aragorri.
-He was a tenth generation descendant of Aztec Emperor Moctezuma II.
-He became an official of the Guardia Real and participated in the War of the Pyrenees in the Army of Catalonia, in which his father was a high-ranking general.
+He was a tenth generation descendant of Aztec emperor Moctezuma II.
+He became an official of the Royal Guard and participated in the War of the Pyrenees in the Army of Catalonia, in which his father was a high-ranking general.

+Peninsular War

-After Emperor Napoleon I of France invaded Spain and overthrew the monarchy, Girón offered his services to the patriotic forces in the Peninsular War (also known as the Spanish War of Independence).
-He participated in the Battle of Bailén in July 1808 and defeated the French.
-Later in the year, he fought at the Battle of Tudela in Navarre.
-In 1809, he served at the Battle of Uclés and in 1811 at the Battle of Albuera.
+After emperor Napoleon invaded Spain and overthrew the monarchy, Girón offered his services to the national forces; in July 1808 he participated in the Battle of Bailén in Jaén, a major Spanish victory.
+Later that year, he fought at the Battle of Tudela in Navarre, at which the Spanish army was heavily defeated.
+He was also part of the battles of Uclés (1809), Ciudad Real (1809) and Albuera (1811).
+Most of them were led by his uncle, general Francisco Javier Castaños, 1st Duke of Bailén.

 In 1813, the French forces were driven out of Spain after the Battle of Vitoria, which Girón missed because his troops moved in the direction of Bilbao.
-On 7 October 1813 during the Battle of the Bidassoa, Girón commanded the two Andalusian divisions of Generals Virues and La Torre.
+On 7 October 1813, at the Battle of the Bidassoa, Girón commanded the two divisions of Generals Virues and La Torre.
 Though the Spanish repeatedly attacked the French defenses at Larrun (905 meters alt.), they failed to capture the position.
 The Marquess of Wellington praised his allies' performance, writing that the Spanish attacked, "in as good order and with as much spirit as any that I have seen made by any troops."
 The French abandoned the peak the next day to avoid being trapped.
 Girón also led the two divisions, with 7,653 soldiers in all, at the Battle of Nivelle on 10 November, where his troops helped take the fortified village of Sare.